ashimghimire/awakened_devs_assessment/README.md

 # Welcome to Travellian!

 Hi!
 I am developer of travellian.
 I created it using next js framework.
-I consists menus, popular places and special offers for the hotels..
+I consist menus, popular places and special offers for the hotels..

     enter code here